-The ‘Bring a bottle’ club’s theme this month was the southern Rhône, an interesting counter-point to the usual preference for the mainly more prestigious wines of the northern section of this great river.
+The ‘Bring a bottle’ club’s theme this month was the southern Rhône, an interesting counterpoint to the usual preference for the mainly more prestigious wines of the northern section of this great river.
 But it proved an inspired choice with some great bottles, both white and red.
 There were a few disappointments too with oxidized and corked bottles – and some, shall we say ‘broad’ interpretations of the southern Rhône itself.
-But all in all this was a very worthwhile evening showing the high quality of the wines from the region.
+But all in all, this was a very worthwhile evening showing the high quality of the wines from the region.
 The wines were marked by good fruit on the palate, a structure which would make them amiable companions for food, controlled alcohol levels and balancing freshness.
-The best were full flavoured, complex and with some elegance.
+The best was full-flavoured, complex and with some elegance.